dfelinto/blender-manual/manual/render/shader_nodes/converter/map_range.rst

 To Max
    The higher bound of the target range.
 Steps
-   The number of values allowed between *To Max* and *To Max* when using *Stepped Linear* interpolation.
+   The number of values allowed between *To Min* and *To Max* when using *Stepped Linear* interpolation.
    A higher value will give a smoother interpolation while lower values will progressively quantize the input.